toddcf/toddcf3/README.md

 - Get a newer, better backend email system set up.

-### Music Pages

-- Restyle to a grid of album artwork.
-- Figure out the best UI/UX for when user hovers and then clicks on the artwork to view details.

-### Screenplays
+### Screenplays (Nice-to-Have)

 - Add a page for screenplays.
-Link to the PDF for that script (pending Mark -- and in some cases Dave's -- approval).
+Link to the PDF for that script (pending Mark's -- and in some cases Dave's -- approval).
 - Some sort of background artwork that I will probably have to commission.
 - Image of script's title page slides in from the left.
 - Synopsis on the left.